NWP in Hindsight: 1979-91 — The Fateful ’80s (Zindi’s death, Ph.D. and new career)

 Kenya, with Zambian memories, March 1989.

 Zindi knew that she could no longer fly nor travel, but I longed to visit Africa again.
 She encouraged me to do so.
 I decided to go to Kenya and visit Shadrack Chengo.
 I asked two old Zambian friends, James Kanga and Bwalya Ndakala, to join us in Nairobi and update me on Zambia and the NWP.
-Thus, with the promise of Mteto and many of Zindi’s S.Af. friends to watch and help her, I visited Kenya for three weeks.
+Thus, with the promise of Mteto and many of Zindi’s South African friends to watch and help her, I visited Kenya for three weeks.

 Nairobi and then Mombasa.
 Flying into Nairobi, I took the overnight train to Mombasa along with my friends.
 For this first half of the trip, I traveled with Shadrack Chengo and James Kanga.
 Bwalya joined us in Nairobi upon our return; James left before we traveled up country.

 In Nairobi, I met my old friend Harrykin Bwanga Ombunga and his wife.
 Tragically he was killed the next year by an elephant near the Tsavo Game Park and shortly thereafter his wife was murdered leaving behind four young orphans.
+I tried to help them, but found it impossible.

 Mombasa, Fort Jesus, and game reserve.